 The reign of King Bhumibol Adulyadej

-King Bhumibol Adulyadej was born in Cambridge, Massachusetts, and was the longest reigning monarch in Thailand.
+King Bhumibol Adulyadej was born in Cambridge, Massachusetts, and was the longest reigning monarch in the world.
 He acceded to the throne after the shooting of his older brother in 1946 and reigned until October 13, 2016.
 His passing caused massive grief among the Thai population, who had followed news of his failing health with grave concern.
 He was a highly revered king and father figure, who displayed a constant preoccupation for the common good of his people.
-He initiated many projects to improve their living conditions and promote self-sufficiency.
-Framed pictures of King Bhumibol can be found in almost every Thai home.
+He initiated many projects to improve living conditions and promote self-sufficiency.
+Framed pictures of King Bhumibol are visible in almost every Thai home.
 He fulfilled a ceremonial position, yet his immense popularity bestowed him with extraordinary political influence.
 Given his role as an arbitrator in the turmoil of 1973 and 1992, Bhumibol was a symbol of moral authority and national unity.
 The 9th Chakri king is succeeded by his son, King Vajiralongkorn (Rama X).

 The 1992 protests resulted in new elections by which a civilian government returned to force.
 The onset of the Asian financial crisis in 1997 and its aftermath would pose a heavy burden to subsequent administrations.
 However, for the first time, the Thai people were observing a relatively stable and functioning democracy.
 Despite a long series of different governments between 1992 and 2006, the transition from one to the other proceeded without the traditional military “interlude”.

 The general elections in 2001 brought entrepreneurial giant Thaksin Shinawatra to the office of prime minister.
 Through a populist social program, his Thai Rak Thai Party (Thais Love Thais Party) amassed huge support among the rural population.
-However, Taksin’s popularity was tainted by allegations of illegal vote-buying and a controversial anti-drug campaign, in which more than 2000 people were killed.
+However, Taksin’s popularity was tainted by allegations of illegal vote-buying and a controversial anti-drug campaign in which more than 2000 people were killed.
 Furthermore, his leadership was seen as a potential threat to traditional ruling institutions, including the monarchy.

 The Red and Yellow Shirts